theNewDynamic/oregonsadventurecoast.com/content/sitepages/faq-economic-impact-of-tourism-and-the-vcb.md

 **Q: How much money are we talking about?**

 A: In real dollars, the Tourism sector is our third largest industry in Coos County.
-In 2023, **visitors to Coos County spent more than $329.5 Million** on accommodations, dining & groceries, arts, recreation, entertainment, shopping, and more. **Visitors to Coos Bay, North Bend, Charleston spent more than $147.9 Million** of that $329.5 Million.
-During the pandemic, this spending dropped by almost $100 Million, primarily in our retail and restaurant sectors, but also in our arts, recreation, and entertainment sector.
+In 2024, **visitors to Coos County spent more than $335.9 Million** on accommodations, dining & groceries, arts, recreation, entertainment, shopping, and more. **Visitors to Coos Bay, North Bend, Charleston spent more than $147.3 Million** of that $335.9 Million.

+For the County, during the pandemic, visitor spending dropped by almost $100 Million, primarily in our retail and restaurant sectors, but also in our arts, recreation, and entertainment sector.
 Post-pandemic, in 2021, we saw a recovery of more than half the amount we lost, or $58 Million in visitor spending, and in 2022 we exceeded the visitor spending we had seen in 2019 by more than $22 million.
 2023 saw an additional 8.6% increase in visitor spending.

+For Coos Bay, North Bend & Charleston, for every dollar that the VCB spends on marketing and advertising our destination, more than $26.50 is returned in the form of visitor spending and taxes.
+This is a **26\.5 : 1 Return on Investment (ROI)**. *Average ROI in the tourism industry is between 5:1 and 10:1.*

 {{< spacer 50 >}}